 - Sleep difficulties, ranging from oversleeping to severe insomnia.

 - Increased appetite.

-Successful completion of a detoxification period often marks the initial part of treatment, that later leads in to a more protracted stay at an inpatient rehab program or participation in a structured outpatient program.
+Successful completion of a detoxification period often marks the initial part of treatment, which later leads to a more protracted stay at an inpatient rehab program or participation in a structured outpatient program.

 Inpatient programs or residential rehabilitation can be highly effective methods for treating addiction, in that they allow the user to focus intensely on sobriety with minimal distractions or temptations.
 Most programs range from 30-90 days, with longer stays available for more severe cases of addiction.

-Outpatient or intensive outpatient drug treatment are additional valuable options to address the mental, behavioral, and medical issues associated with crystal meth abuse
+Outpatient or intensive outpatient drug treatment is additional valuable options to address the mental, behavioral, and medical issues associated with crystal meth abuse